wp-plugins/mobile-client-detection-plugin/readme.txt

 = Does this plugin have any options ? =
 1. 'General Only': Yes/No - limit results to mobile, tablet, deskop, bot
 2. 'Debug Output': Yes/No - append debug output to the footer on front-end
-3. 'Modus Operandi': Standard/Template overloading/Theme overloading - not implemented yet.
+3. 'Modus Operandi': default WP template / template-overloading / theme-overloading 4  'Add query_vars platform & browser': Yes/No - as the title says...

 = Where can I find these options ? =
-You can find the options in the menu under Settings > Client Detection.
+You can find the options in the menu under Settings > Mobile Client Detection.

 = Which further core features will be implemented until v1.0 ? =
-1. checking for existance of wrapped template files.
-2. attempt to overload the wrapped template paths.

-Hint: Currently the arrays get shown in debug output - but not loaded yet...
+1. adding a optional facility for logging & submitting user-agent strings.

 == Screenshots ==
-1. Options 'General Results' and 'Debug Output' are currently available.
+1. This screenshot is currently a bit outdated... will be updated soon.
-2. The Debug Output shows how the templates get wrapped dynamically.
+2. The Debug Output shows how the templates paths get wrapped dynamically.

 == Changelog ==
+= 0.8.2 =
+* Template file overloading works.
+* Theme directory overloading works.
+* Checks if the templates file even exist.
+* Made the query_vars optional.

 = 0.7.3 =
 * Template arrays added to debug output.